 When designing the new service we worked with those living with dementia, their friends, families and carers to understand what they wanted.
 Everyone we spoke to told us that they want services to support the person with dementia to live as well as possible, for as long as possible – which is what we are here to do.

 Every GP practice in Bristol has a named Dementia Practitioner and Dementia Navigator.
-You can read about what they do here:
+You can see and read about what they do here:

 Dementia Practitioners are qualified members of the care team who works closely with the person with dementia and their GP to identify and support people with memory problems and possible dementia.
 They can provide Specialist Memory assessments to aid early diagnosis and offer therapeutic interventions to support people and their families at difficult times throughout their illness.